hadv/ethaura/HELIOS_QUICKSTART.md

-# Helios Quick Start Guide for EthAura
+# Helios Quick Start Guide for ΞTHΛURΛ

 Get started with Helios light client in 5 minutes!